19 FAQs people ask about joint ventures.

 Often joint venture partners want deadlock, with each having the right to veto the actions of the joint venture.
 You will need to agree how you will escape from the deadlock if it goes on too long.
 For example, you might decide you will wind the joint venture up if there is a deadlock, or that one party will buy the other out at a fair price.

-16. What accounting and other information do I need to receive?
+16. What accounting and other information do I need to receive from the joint venture?

 You will usually want to receive the same sort of information as you do within your own company: management accounts; copies of board briefings; minutes of board meetings; and so on.